entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

 ## Process Automation Manager (PAM)

-Process Automation Manager (PAM) is a business process automation engine built and maintained by Red Hat.
+The Entando PDA is built on Process Automation Manager (PAM), which is a business process automation engine built and maintained by Red Hat.

-## Business Process Modeling Notation (BPMN)

-Business Process Model and Notation (BPMN) is a graphical representation for specifying business processes in a business process model.

-## Decision Model and Notation (DMN)

-Decision Model and Notation (DMN) is a standard published by the Object Management Group.
-It dictates a standardized approach for describing and modeling repeatable decisions within organizations to ensure that decision models are interchangeable across organizations.

 ## Backend for Frontend (BFF)